intltechventures/Consulting.Project.Tools/Wisdom/Quotes.md

 ## [Price, Derek J. de Solla](https://en.wikipedia.org/wiki/Derek_J._de_Solla_Price)
 - Price's square root law or Price's law:
    + "on the topic of authors publishing academic literature, proposed that half of the publications come from the square root of all authors.
-For example, if 100 papers are written by 25 authors, then 25 = 5 {\displaystyle {\sqrt {25}}=5} out of the 25 authors will have contributed 50 papers"
+For example, if 100 papers are written by 25 authors, then 25 = 5 [```\sqrt {25}=5```] out of the 25 authors will have contributed 50 papers"
    + 50% of the work is done by the square root of the number of employees.